 - Arc Words: "Todo Mundo" (Spanish for "whole world").
 First it showed up in the lyrics of "Make Believe Mambo".
 Then it appeared in the Feelings album art, written on the doll's jacket.
 Then Byrne used it as the name for his record label.

-- Author Appeal: He's intrigued by the effects of mass media, so the act of watching TV pops up a lot in his lyrics.
+- Author Appeal: He's intrigued by the effects of mass media, in part because he spent a good deal of time in the 70's watching TV to try and learn more about connecting with the people around him, so the act of watching TV pops up a lot in his lyrics.
 Also he frequently references malleable or completely false identities.

 - Barbie Doll Anatomy: In "Wicked Little Doll".Make a little love, some parts are missing.

 - Boléro Effect: "Strange Ritual", "I Feel My Stuff".

 - Bowdlerise: The album version of "Like Humans Do" includes the line "I never watch TV except when I'm stoned."
 For the Windows XP version, the line was changed to "We're eating off plates and we kiss with our tongues."

 - Break-Up Song: "The Accident", where the accident is just a metaphor for the hurt feelings in the wake of a relationship's end.

 - British Rock Star: Hugely averted.
 While David Byrne is British (more specifically Scottish, hailing from Dumbarton), he's generally very tame personality-wise, has never been interested in drugs or alcoholnote , and tends to dress in a very business-casual manner.
 He's also lost any trace of a Scottish accent in his speaking voice through years of living in the U.S.